tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   to indicate DTLS 1.3.

 random:
-: Same as for TLS 1.3.
+: Same as for TLS 1.3, except that the downgrade sentinels described in Section 4.1.3 when TLS 1.2 and TLS 1.1 and below are negotiated apply to DTLS 1.2 and DTLS 1.0 respectively.

 legacy_session_id:
 : Versions of TLS and DTLS before version 1.3 supported a "session resumption"